 ii.
-If weather conditions preclude an inspection of a proposed surface-mining operation, the director shall provide written notice to the applicant that review of the reclamation plan or an amended or supplementary plan has been suspended until weather conditions permit an inspection, and that the schedule for a decision shall be extended for up to thirty (30) days after weather conditions permit such inspection in accordance with Section 47-1512(c), Idaho Code.
-(3 30 06)( a.
-Coordination with DEQ.
-Initiate a coordinated interagency review of the application by providing a notice in writing to the DEQ director that the Department has received an application for permanent closure of a cyanidation facility; (3-30-06)
+If weather conditions preclude an inspection of a proposed surface-mining operation, the director shall provide written notice to the applicant that review of the reclamation plan or an amended or supplementary plan has been suspended until weather conditions permit an inspection, and that the schedule for a decision shall be extended for up to thirty (30) days after weather conditions permit such inspection in accordance with Section 47-151207(c), Idaho Code.
+(3-30-06)()